parenthetical-e/bayesvote/README.md

 1. build a kernel probability dist,
 2. tune its bandwidth by CV,
-3. use the result to do a sequential bayesian decode.
+3. use the result to do a sequential bayesian decode, where each channels dist gets a 'vote'.

 To test, this scheme gets repeated, minus tuning, for rolling time windows.